apache/sedona/docs/api/sql/Raster-visualizer.md

 Sedona offers APIs to visualize a raster in an image form.
 This API only works for rasters with byte data, and bands <= 4 (Grayscale - RGBA).
 You can check the data type of an existing raster by using [RS_BandPixelType](../Raster-operators/#rs_bandpixeltype) or create your own raster by passing 'B' while using [RS_MakeEmptyRaster](../Raster-loader/#rs_makeemptyraster).

 ### RS_AsBase64
 Introduction: Returns a base64 encoded string of the given raster.
 If the datatype is integral then this function internally takes the first 4 bands as RGBA, and converts them to the PNG format, finally produces a base64 string.
-When the datatype is not integral, the function converts the raster to TIFF format, and then generate base64 string.
+When the datatype is not integral, the function converts the raster to TIFF format, and then generates a base64 string.
 To visualize other bands, please use it together with `RS_Band`.
 You can take the resulting base64 string in [an online viewer](https://base64-viewer.onrender.com/) to check how the image looks like.

 !!!Warning
     This is not recommended for large files.